slingr-stack/oauth-package/README.md

 # Javascript API

-The Javascript API of the OAuth package has :
+The Javascript API of the OAuth package has:

 ## Shortcuts